7341

 The T/Mon allows users to customize alarms and notification settings.
 This can help reduce the occurrence of nuisance alarms.

 "We put a several-minute delay on that, because we don't care as long as the generator starts.
 But, if we've gone several minutes without any power whatsoever, then that email goes out as a critical email with a large email group attached to it," explained James.
-"I like the ability to bring it all the way down to a single alarm point and set up an alert group for each point and set up qualification delays."

-NetGuardian Monitoring Prevents Critical Conditions at Sites
+NetGuardian Monitoring Helps Prevent Critical Site Conditions

 "The site will begin to rise in temperature.
 The techs will get notified.
 They'll log in and they'll check out the system.
 Quite often, we'll roll to the site or get a vendor headed that direction to repair the AC system.
 That prevents all kinds of things," James emphasized.